sirn-se/phrity-config/README.md

 // Initiate with object or associative array
 $config = new Configuration(['a' => 23, 'b' => ['bb' => 66]]);

-// Check and get from configuration
+// Check and get (case insensitive) from configuration
 $config->has('a'); // => true
 $config->get('a'); // => 23